 (c) enhance vividness and participation in the group/individual awareness work.

 2. on the coral ideas of the Gestalt therapy theory,

 3. on several recent developments in neurophysiology and phenomenology, regarding the microstructure of the human experience synthesis and its implicit and bodily elements,

 4. on concepts that were devised especially to bridge the PSP theory with its praxis in its applications:

 (c) the “body intention”,

 (d) a flexible structuring “model” of exercises for the PSP implementation (“1000+1 patterns for the embodied improvised interaction”).

-… The improvisational nature of physical reality, of life and of human experience; stirring and triggering out the immense possibilities of creative imagination; the concepts of “self-organization” and of “entropy” in nature, in life, in our experiential stream and in our interactions; the embodied empathy.
+***The improvised nature of physical reality, of life and of human experience; stirring and triggering out the immense possibilities of creative imagination; the concepts of “self-organisation” and of “entropy” in nature, in life, in our experiential stream and in our interactions; the embodied empathy.

 ***The polyrhythmic, polyphonic and multi-temporal nature of our experiences; how our experiential micro-units articulate and “fold” in themselves to form longer and complex experiences; how the microstructure and macrostructure of our experiences co-operate to create the sense of past, present, future.